ETS-Android3/android-parksmart-application/README.md

 - **List View**: Of available/unavailable parking spots around NY City.
 - **Maps view**: App interfaces with Google Maps.
 Click on parking spot re-directs you to Google Maps, that can be used to navigate from current location to parking spot.

+## Usage ##

+Use [Android Studio](https://developer.android.com/studio) to build the application, and either use Android Studio to push the application onto your Android phone using USB, or download the APK and install on your phone.
+Ensure developer mode is turned on, on your phone